polytypic/Recalled/Docs/Tutorial.md

 ### Working incrementally

-As hinted in the beginning, Recall isn't really a ready made build tool, but it allows one to straightforwardly program build tool like functionality.
+As hinted in the beginning, Recalled isn't really a ready made build tool, but it allows one to straightforwardly program build tool like functionality.
 So, let's begin by creating an auxiliary definition for the purposes of the current problem&mdash;a computation that simply gets the last write time of a file: